ingmapping/docker-mapnik-polar/README.md

 [View demo of antarctica basemap in polar projection EPSG:3031](https://ingmapping.xyz/tileserver/osm_antarctica/index.html)

-You can also download the already ready to use generated tiles: [Download here](https://ingmapping.xyz/tileserver/osm_antarctica/tiles.zip)
+Don't want to generate the tiles on your own?
+You can also download the "ready to use" generated tiles and demo viewer: [Download here](https://ingmapping.xyz/tileserver/osm_antarctica/osm_antarctica.zip)

 ## Introduction